LittleTealeaf/SER-210-Assignment-01/README.md

 This project was created using [Android Studio](https://developer.android.com/studio).
 An initial source code was provided to create an initial structure for the project.

+The first part of this project was created using a console-interfaced java project to create the underlying logic and AI.
+The console version can be found on the Console branch

 ## Game Rules:

 The game takes place on a 6x6 grid.
 Each player takes turns placing their token piece on an empty spot on the board.
 The first person to get 4 of their tokens in one line wins.
 The line can be horizontal, vertical, or diagonal.